 Is Vanuatu worth visiting?

 This South Pacific archipelago of Vanuatu offers stunning natural beauty, from isolated beaches, crystal-clear lagoons, and blue holes to numerous caves, volcanic mountains, and eco-tours.
-Furthermore, Vanuatu is one of the safest countries in the South Pacific, allowing foreigners to move around freely, so it’s definitely worth a visit.
+If you wondering Is Vanuatu safe?
+Vanuatu is one of the safe South Pacific countries, allowing foreigners to move around freely, so it’s definitely worth a visit.

 Is Fiji or Vanuatu better?